Short-haul holiday? Ditch the checked baggage, avoid the bag-drop queues and embrace the art of travelling with light!

 Of course, the longer the trip, the more creative you need to be, but make sure you are going to need everything you pack – if not, don’t pack it in the first place.
 In most places, you can buy something easily and quickly if you really need something you left behind.

-You can take many toiletries in your hand luggage, as long as they are no larger than 100ml and can all fit within the airport security plastic zip bag.
+Currently, you can take up to ten individual items in your hand luggage.
+They must be no larger than 100ml and must fit within one clear 20cmx20cm plastic bag.
 Toothpastes, shampoos and conditioners, moisturisers and balms, and soaps are all allowed, as are deodorants, make-up, suncream and perfume.

 To save some cash, decant your at-home products into smaller containers.
 If you want to do away with the hassle of decanting or need more than the 100ml limit, you can always buy items airside or on arrival.